b4cksp4c3/b4cksp4c3.github.io/htb/writeups/friendzone.md

 # I need to edit the script later
 # Sam ~ python developer
 ```
 The script doesn't do too much but it does use the <b>os</b> module which if you remember from the Enum scipt we know that we have write permissions to it.
-So lets edit the <b>/usr/lib/python2.7/os.py</b> and add in some code that reads the root flag for us.
+So lets edit the <b>/usr/lib/python2.7/os.py</b> and add in some code at the top that reads the root flag for us.
 ```
 with open('/root/root.txt', 'r') as f: output = f.readline()